KSchopmeyer/smipyping/notes/installation_notes.md

        $ smicli targets list
        $ smicli cimping all

-8. Test to see if the the reports are generate correctly:
+8. Test to see if the the reports are generated correctly:

    a.
 Request cimping report.
 This accesses all the servers and determines
       general status